ramos-04/gitops-scaling/README.md

 - **Create an Administrator IAM User**
     1. Create a new IAM user(e.g. admin)
     2. Attach the AWS managed policy `AdministratorAccess` to this new IAM user.
 This gives the user full administrative control without being the root user.
-    3. Enable MFA for this Administrator User just like the 'root user'
+    3. Enable MFA for this 'administrator user' just like the 'root user'
     4. Generate Access Keys(only if programmatic access is needed).
 If you need to use the AWS CLI, SDKs, or tools like Terraform, generate access keys for this user.
 Store them securely and never embed them directly in code or commit them to source control.

 - **Implement Principle of Least Privilege for IAM**
-   1. Create IAM Groups to group the users with similar job functions(e.g., Developers, Security-Auditors, Read-Only).
+   1. Create IAM Groups to group the users with similar job functions(e.g. Developers, Security-Auditors, Read-Only).
    2. Attach permission policies to Groups(not Users) and then add users to the appropriate groups.
 This simplifies permission management.
    3. Commence with AWS managed policies, then create customer-managed policies for fine-grained control as needed.
    4. Instead of embedding access keys in applications, use IAM Roles for EC2 instances, Lambda functions, etc. This provides temporary credentials that are automatically rotated, significantly enhancing security.